The Design Process as a Shared Journey of Discovery

 30 years of design partnership: Success factors, dreams of the future, and shower meetings

-Meetings under the shower – that’s more the rule than the exception for Jan Heisterhagen, Vice President of Product Management at Hansgrohe SE, and Andreas Diefenbach, Design Business Manager and member of the executive board at Phoenix Design.
+Meetings under the shower – that’s more the rule than the exception for Jan Heisterhagen, Vice President of Product Management at Hansgrohe SE, and Andreas Diefenbach, Managing Partner of Phoenix Design.
 They don’t do it because their meetings are so sweaty or because there are no conference rooms at the Black Forest faucet and shower specialist's headquarters.
 In fact, taking a shower is part of everyday working life at Hansgrohe: For Jan Heisterhagen and his team, for the product developers – and even for the design partners of the AXOR and hansgrohe brands.

 In an interview, Jan Heisterhagen and Andreas Diefenbach explain exactly what the shared shower is all about and why they define the design process as a journey of discovery.
 They talk about the success factors of their long-standing cooperation and take a look at their future together.